AlifArnado/logograb-sdk-android/README.md

 ----------------------------------------------------------

 Once you completed the steps above, you're ready to compile and run SampleApp, your first application based on the LogoGrab SDK.
-If you have problems building the SampleApp, try to clean the whole project and the SDK.
+If you have problems building the SampleApp, try to <b>clean the whole project and the SDK<b>.

 ----------------------------------------------------------